mikro-orm/mikro-orm/docs/docs/quick-start.md

   mikro-orm schema:update --run  Runs schema synchronization
 ```

-To verify our setup, we can use `mikro-orm debug` command.
+To verify your setup, you can use `mikro-orm debug` command.

-> When we have CLI config properly set up, we can omit the `options` parameter when calling `MikroORM.init()`.
+> When you have CLI config properly set up, you can omit the `options` parameter when calling `MikroORM.init()`.